makersacademy/frontman-challenge/README.md

 ------

 Make it responsive.
 Notice that Twitter has very few responsive features other than resizing the search box and hiding the labels in the navigation bar.

-There's no definite pass/fail mark in this exercise.
-Rather, the teachers will use their best judgement to decide if the page really does look and feel like Twitter.

 __Good luck :)__